 So, with this in mind, I felt it would be amusing to imagine the staging of this variation of Shakespeare’s “Julius Caesar” as a parliamentary pantomime, with the various Australian politicians (past and present) as the players.
-The roles were selected for them on the basis of those most suited to their personalities, idiosyncrasies and political history.
-In spite of being selected for their various roles on this basis, it should also be emphasised (in the standard disclaimer of course) that any resemblance the characters display to the politicians playing them is purely coincidental.
+The roles were selected for them on the basis of those being most suited to their personalities, idiosyncrasies and political history.
+In spite of being selected for their various roles on this basis, it should also be emphasised (with the standard disclaimer of course) that any resemblance the characters display to the politicians playing them is, of course, purely coincidental.
 Also, the action and incidents presented within the play in no way reflect a factual or accurate account of the current political situation, but are merely an approximate figurative representation, with Obamaesque poetic license and liberties taken with the facts to suit the whimsical agenda of the author.
 It should be noted that it has also been necessary to coalesce or otherwise modify certain characters (and hence the players by extension) to suit the confines of Shakespeare’s original play, which forms the narrative “spine” upon which the action takes place.

-In the true pantomime spirit, the humour is intentionally often quite broad and occasionally ribald, with somewhat crude language at times as befits playing to a crowd including such luminaries as Wilson “Ironbar” Tuckey, Bob “Mad Hatter” Katter and Mark “Biff” Latham, while hopefully incorporating some of the traditional pantomime elements such as song, dance, buffoonery, slapstick humour, cross-dressing, in-jokes, topical references, audience participation, and mild sexual innuendo.
+In the true pantomime spirit, the humour is intentionally often quite broad and occasionally ribald, with somewhat crude language at times as befits playing to a crowd including such luminaries as Wilson “Ironbar” Tuckey, Bob “Mad as a Hatter” Katter and Mark “Biff” Latham, while hopefully incorporating some of the traditional pantomime elements such as song, dance, buffoonery, slapstick humour, cross-dressing, in-jokes, topical references, audience participation, and mild sexual innuendo.
 This seems only fitting since these traditions stem right back to the theatre of Ancient Greece and Rome.

 PS.
 In response to helpful criticism, I have decided to include some footnotes at the bottom of the text to explain some of the more obscure (and even some not so obscure) allusions used, for those who may be unfamiliar with Australian politics, political history or some of the personalities involved in the subtext present within the play.